If you need support, please email us: firstname.lastname@example.org

-Glo Pals are liquid-activated light up sensory toys.
-These toys each come with their own personality and come in different colors.
+Glo Pals are liquid-activated light-up sensory toys.
+These toys each come with their own personality and color.
 There are four of each character in a pack.
-Pippa glows Green, Alex glows Yellow, Lumi glows Purple, and Sammy glows Red.
+Pippa glows green, Alex glows yellow, Lumi glows purple, Sammy glows red, and Blair glows blue.

-Q: Are the Glo Pals safe for my Child?
+Are the Glo Pals safe for my child?

-There are four light up bath toys (Pals) in each pack.
-The color of the pack denotes what color the Pals will light up when placed in the tub.
-For example, the Purple packs will come with four pals inside that light up purple.
-Check out glopals.com/shop to see more images.
+There are four light-up bath toys (pals) in each pack.
+The color of the pack denotes what color the pal will light-up when placed in the tub.
+For example, the purple pack will come with four pals inside that light-up purple.
+Check out globals.com/shop to see more images.

 They are not.
 To meet applicable USA safety standards, the batteries are sealed to minimize the risk of a choking hazard.
 To us, safety is by far the most important - and we want to make sure your child is safe with our product.
-Even though the batteries are not replaceable, the Pals are recyclable.
+Even though the batteries are not replaceable, the pals are recyclable.
 A Glo Pal lasts for 4-6 weeks on average.
-We’ve also made sure to price them accordingly.
-Each Pal is $2.50 ($10.00 for a pack of four) - not bad for the coolest toy on the block!
+We have also made sure to price them accordingly.
+Each pal is $2.50 ($10.00 for a pack of four) - Not bad for the coolest toy on the block!

-Q: How do we Store the Glo Pals when not in use?
+How do we store the Glo Pals when not in use?

-A: It’s very important that the Glo Pals are removed from liquid and dried when not in use.
-Typically, removing the Pals from liquid, giving them a quick shake, and setting them out to dry will help increase the lifespan of the Pals.
+It is very important that the Glo Pals are removed from liquid and dried when not in use.
+Typically, removing the pals from liquid, giving them a quick shake, and setting them out to dry will help increase the lifespan of the pals.